Process

 We require two weeks‘ notice to schedule work.

-We start when we receive the final text and elements.
+We start designing after we receive final text.